 There are thousands of tiny islands spread thousands of kilometres apart across the South Pacific Ocean.
 Apart from New Zealand, most of them are very small.
 Finding these islands in ancient times involved the risky business of travelling very long distances in canoes.
 The Polynesians were the first people to inhabit these islands.
 They constructed large canoes, some big enough to hold 100 people, to explore and settle on them.
 Probably originating in Taiwan and Southeast Asia, they had reached Tonga by c.1000 BC.
 By AD 1000, they had gradually explored the other islands in the South Pacific Ocean.

 The Polynesians must have been expert seafarers in order to cover such vast distances without using maps or modern equipment.
 They navigated using the Sun, Moon and stars.
 They found new islands by following migrating birds.
-Although historians are still unsure about where the Polynesians originally came from, it is clear that they were among the greatest explorers in history.
+It is clear that they were among the greatest explorers in history.

 Consultant: Philip Parker